 As an HR professional, that means providing employees with resources in their time of need and letting them know what options their benefits package offers.
 For example, if your company provides mental health services, make sure everyone knows how to take advantage of them if need be.
 In other words, modern HR recognizes and embraces humanity at work.

 2. Dig into data

-From performance to employee engagement, there are now ways to record and track data about everything.
+From performance to employee engagement, there are ways to record and track data about everything.
 Numbers are an HR professional's new best friend.
-In fact, a 2017 Deloitte report found that 71 percent of organizations now see people analytics as a priority in their organization.
+A 2017 Deloitte report found that 71 percent of organizations now see people analytics as a priority.

 Data can quantify many aspects of the employee experience in a way that makes sense to leaders.
 They can now see why engagement is important and how it affects the bottom line.

 Tip: Using our five-beat strategy ensures that you understand and utilize all of your people's data - getting a complete picture of what's going on.